onflow/docs/docs/networks/flow-networks/accessing-previewnet.md

 ---
 title: Flow Crescendo Previewnet
 sidebar_position: 4
-description: Guide to Crescendo access
+description: Guide to Crescendo Previewnet access
 ---

-## About Flow Crescendo
+## About Flow Crescendo Previewnet

-Flow Crescendo is Flow's official testing and development network.
+Flow Crescendo Previewnet is Flow's official testing and development network.
 It is intended to provide a staging and testing environment for dApp developers.
 It aims to balance similarity with Mainnet with being a productive development environment, resulting in the following key differences:
-- Crescendo has significantly fewer validator nodes, resulting in a faster block rate compared to Mainnet
+- Crescendo Previewnet has significantly fewer validator nodes, resulting in a faster block rate compared to Mainnet
-- Crescendo is configured with shorter epochs (about 12 hours, compared to 7 days on Mainnet)
+- Crescendo Previewnet is configured with shorter epochs (about 12 hours, compared to 7 days on Mainnet)

 ## Accessing Flow Crescendo Previewnet